viniciusvasti/my-personal-website/posts/hexagonal-architecture-with-golang.md

 ### Supports replacement of application pieces
 As I mentioned before, it makes it easy and safe to replace databases, frameworks, external APIs, and so on.
 ### Allows the app to be equally driven by users, programs, automated tests, and scripts and to be developed and tested in isolation from its runtime devices and external resources
+If the application core is decoupled from any UI framework, you run automated tests that don't need to emulate users' UI interaction.
+Also, you can easily add a CLI interface for users to interact with your application if they want.
 ### Build a boundary around the application's core logic
+That's the mental model for implementing this architectural approach.
+Imagine a boundary protecting your application from concrete implementations of anything that is not part of the app's business logic.
+In practice, ask yourself if your code still compiles and if its tests run successfully if you delete every file that is not part of the application core.
+That is the concrete database repository implementations, HTTP controllers, queue listeners, etc.
 ### Decoupling the business logic from external resources
 ### Facilitates breaking a monolith into microservices
 ### This is supported by SOLID's Dependency Inversion Principle